GenesisFR/HowToBecomeGoodAtShooters/README.md

 - the EMP grenade has a fixed ~11s duration, regardless of skill tiers or attributes (TODO: check if status effects can increase its duration)
 - the flamethrower's stream bypasses warhounds' health, it's not efficient on higher difficulties though as it requires burning a lot of fuel to kill a single warhound
 - the Scavenged Skills directive can be bypassed with the Rigger backpack
-- the survivalist medkit acts as a sphere so you can heal people above/below you
+- the Survivalist medkit acts as a sphere so you can heal people above/below you
 - when medkitting with the fragile armor directive, use Perfectly Efficient
 - when your health is depleted, you have a 1-2s buffer (not in PVP) to take cover before going down, it's disabled until you're back to full health, which takes around 30s without taking damage (TODO: test the cooldown duration)
 - you can donate resources from the Projects tab on your map
 - you can instantly decon all items marked for junk if you hold TAB while moving the mouse or press SHIFT + TAB
-- you can kill enemies stuck behind doors with the Oxidizer
+- you can kill enemies stuck behind doors with the Oxidizer Chem Launcher
-- you can refresh the golden bullet by deconstructing a skill or not targeting any mob with it (ex: firefly)
+- you can refresh the golden bullet by deconstructing a skill or not targeting any mob with it (ex: Firefly)
 - you can skip real-time cutscenes by dodge rolling or aiming
 - walking doesn't trigger NPCs as much as running